INM-6/python-odmltables/doc/install.rst

     python setup.py install

-On Windows, to run the graphical wizard, execute odmltables.exe in the Anaconda/Envs/neuroscience/Scripts folder in your User directory.
+On Windows, to run the graphical wizard, execute the `odmltables.exe` in the `Anaconda/Envs/metadataenv/Scripts` in your `User` directory.

 Alternatively, on Windows or Max OS X you may navigate to the odMLtables folder and run::